meghdeepj/cvision/README.md

-# Repository of Projects, Courses and Competitions on Computer Vision
+# Repository of Independent Projects, Courses and Competitions on Computer Vision

 Contents
   1. Project - Fall Detection System using Deep Learning